2AA4-W23/Island-Network-Generation/README.md

 mosser@azrael A2 % cd ..
 mosser@azrael A2 % cd island
-# The following command specifies the generated mesh from generator.jar to convert to an island with an eight lakes, arctic biome, mountain elevation, the shape of an elipse and a seed of 1234
+# The following command specifies the generated mesh from generator.jar to convert to an island with an 3 lakes, arctic biome, mountain elevation, the shape of a circle, a seed of 1234 and 2 river iterations
-mosser@azrael island % java -jar island.jar -i ../generator/sample.mesh -o island.mesh -m normal --l 8 -b Arctic -al MOUNTAINS -sh ELIPSE -s 1234
+mosser@azrael island % java -jar island.jar -i ../generator/sample.mesh -o island.mesh -m normal --l 3 -b Arctic -al MOUNTAINS -sh CIRCLE -s 1234 -r 2

 mosser@azrael A2 % cd ..
 mosser@azrael A2 % cd visualizer